Shrimp Pico De Gallo is full of zesty lime flavor, sweet onion, cilantro, and yummy spicy shrimp that packs a punch into all your Mexican dishes.

-My favorite part about pico de gallo's flavor is the base recipe consist of all fresh raw ingredients.
-The key to a full flavored recipe is to use fresh cilantro not dried.
+My favorite part about pico de gallo's flavor is the base recipe consists of all fresh raw ingredients.
+The key to a full-flavored recipe is to use fresh cilantro, not dried.
 Here's a tip, I find it easier to cut it with kitchen scissors instead of chopping with a knife.
-Also, I like to freeze any left over cilantro I have.
-I just wash it, pull off all the big stems then stuff it in a sandwich size ziplock bag.
-When I need to use it in a recipe I just take scissors and cut off from the frozen leaves what I need.
-It's not as good as fresh but much better than dried.
+Also, I like to freeze any leftover cilantro I have.
+I just wash it, pull off all the big stems then stuff it in a sandwich-size ziplock bag.
+When I need to use it in a recipe, I just take scissors and cut off from the frozen leaves what I need.
+It's not as good as fresh, but much better than dried.

 Shrimp Pico De Gallo

 - 1 pound raw shrimp peeled and tails cut off

 - 1 teaspoon Tony Cacciatore seasoning

 - 2 to 3 tablespoons diced, fresh packed jar jalapeno peppers

 - 2 whole limes juiced